Ogo Oluwa

 Ogo Oluwa is a Local Government Area in Oyo State, Nigeria.
 Its headquarters are in the town of Ajaawa.

 It has an area of 369 km^{2} and a population of 65,184 at the 2006 census.

 The postal code of the area is 210.

 Geography

-Ogo Oluwa LGA has an average temperature of 28 degrees Celsius and a total area of 369 square kilometers.
+Ogo Oluwa LGA has an average temperature of 28 degrees Celsius or 82 degrees Fahrenheit and a total area of 369 square kilometres or 142 square miles.
 The LGA experiences two different seasons, referred to as the rainy and dry seasons, with an average humidity of 57%.

 Economy

 The majority of the population of Ogo Oluwa LGA makes their living from farming, and the region is well-known for producing a variety of commodities, including pineapple and soybeans.
 Ogo Oluwa LGA is a hub for trade, with a number of markets, including the Olorunda market, where a wide variety of goods are bought and sold.
 The residents of Ogo Oluwa LGA also engage in welding, hunting, and wood carving as significant economic pursuits.